 Restrooms Closed November 1st thru March

 Pets must be on a leash - owner responsible for cleaning up after their pet.
-Pets are not allowed at Brothers Park or the G.A.L.S.
-Quad at Pipe Dream Park, as these are sports complexes.
+Pets are not allowed at Brothers Park or the Quad at Pipe Dream Park, as these are sports complexes.